ravi00434/yolo_v8/README.md

-raffic Cone Detection using YOLOv8
+Traffic Cone Detection using YOLOv8
 A computer vision system for detecting traffic cones using YOLOv8, designed for autonomous driving applications.
 This project provides a complete workflow from dataset preparation to model deployment with quantization support.

 🚀 Features